-Rhophylac is contraindicated in individuals with known anaphylactic or severe systemic reaction to human immune globulin products, and in IgA-deficient patients with antibodies to IgA and a history of hypersensitivity to Rhophylac or any of its components.
+Rhophylac is contraindicated in individuals with known anaphylactic or severe systemic reaction to human immune globulin products.
+Rhophylac is contraindicated in IgA-deficient patients with antibodies to IgA and a history of hypersensitivity to Rhophylac or any of its components.

 Do not administer Rhophylac to the newborn infant of a mother who received Rhophylac postpartum.